Soft-Condensed-Matter/Structural-Properties/README.md

 requeries the contact value of g(r), and the values at the potential discontinuities, this values are computed with an extrapolation of the g(r) present data employing a third degree Lagrange polynomial function

+Code: PressTW.f90
+Description: Computes the pressure for a triangular well fluid using the radial distribution function separating the potential contributions on the hard-sphere and triangular contribs, the first one is computed with the Carnahan-Starling expresion and the second one explicitly computing the integral of potential derivative times the radial distribution function.
+This procedure requeries the contact value of g(r), which is computed using a third degree Lagrange polynom to extrapolate the value.
+Hence, provide the file with the g(r) data as well as interaction range (lambda), density and temperatures is mandatory.